Neurodivergent-Affirming Therapy for Kids & Teens with ADHD & Autism in Centennial, CO

 Whether your child masks at school, experiences shutdowns or meltdowns, struggles with transitions, or feels deeply misunderstood, therapy offers a space where they can begin to feel safe, accepted, and seen.

-As a certified Synergetic Play Therapist, I work with children through both play-based and body-based approaches tailored to their developmental level and neurotype.
-Sessions are individualized and may include:
+As a Certified Synergetic Play Therapist, I use a combination of play-based therapy and nervous system-informed support tailored to your child’s developmental level and neurotype.

 • Non-directive and directive play therapy

-• Sensory-informed strategies and regulation tools
+• Sensory-informed regulation strategies

-• Support for navigating anxiety, overwhelm, and masking
+• Support for anxiety, overwhelm, and masking

-• Exploration of identity, self-advocacy, and strengths
+• Exploration of identity, strengths, and self-advocacy

 Session Cost: $155

-Sliding Scale: A limited number of reduced-fee spots are available—please reach out to inquire.
+Reduced Rate: A limited number of reduced-fee spots are available—please reach out to inquire.

 Contact Lindsay.